ljhannah74/TitleTrackCpp/README.md

 - View a list of saved abstract reports
 - Create new abstracts via a modal form
 - Store abstract data in a local SQLite database
-- [Planned] Edit and delete existing records
+- Edit and delete existing records
-- [Planned] Attach supporting documents and images
+- Attach supporting documents and images
-- [Planned] Generate reports using templates
+- Generate reports using templates

 ---